rise-cli/rise-functions/_docs/index.md

 rise.mjs
 ```

-If your function requires multiple files, or node_modules, functions can also be defined inside folders.
+If your function requires multiple files or node_modules, functions can be defined inside a folder.

 ```bash
 /functions